Updated August 22, 2023

 Also, Press Enter key to see the output in cell A3.

 Well, you have multiple ways to achieve this result.
-You can select the entire third row across column A to E and just press Ctrl + R to copy and paste the formula under cell A3 to other columns.
-Or else, you can copy the formula under cell A3 by Ctrl + C and paste it one by one in each of B3, C3, D3, E3 to achieve the same result.
+You can select the entire third row across columns A to E and just press Ctrl + R to copy and paste the formula under cell A3 to other columns.
+Or else, you can copy the formula under cell A3 by Ctrl + C and paste it one by one in each B3, C3, D3, and E3 to achieve the same result.

 Things to Remember About Write Formula in Excel